 You can buy diffusers in various sizes.
 They’re usually made of thin silk-like translucent material that only lets through a portion of the light source.

-Eliminating some of that harsh light not only gives you even lighting, but it also produces soft shadows.
+Eliminating some of that harsh light not only gives you continuous lighting, but it also produces soft shadows.

 If you don’t have a diffuser, you can try using a white umbrella, instead.
 It not only shields your subject from the sun, but it also protects you from the heat.